kptdev/kpt/docs/README.md

 Fetch, update, and sync configuration files using git.

-- Publish blueprints and scaffolding for others to fetch and customize.
-- Publish and version releases
+- Fetch and customize blueprints published by others.
-- Fetch the blessed scaffolding for your new service
+- Fetch the standard scaffolding for your new service.
-- Update your customized package by merging changes from upstream
+- Update your customized package by merging changes from upstream.

 **Data Flow**: git repo -> kpt [pkg] -> local files or stdout